Data Quality

 Hidden Anchor

 Good data governance empowers your organization’s teams to make trustworthy, better-informed business decisions.
-It optimizes your data analysis through the following five major components:
+It optimizes your data analysis by focusing on the pillars of data governance.
+Five of the most important components of data governance include the following.

 Hidden Anchor

-Data quality refers to how complete and accurate your data is based on how it is collected, analyzed and processed.
-Data governance is oftentimes measured mainly by how compliance-oriented the data is, however, it’s just as important to consider the overall data quality.
+Data quality refers to how complete, up-to-date, and accurate your data is based on how it is collected, analyzed, and processed.
+Data governance is often measured mainly by how compliance-oriented the data is.
+However, it’s just as important to consider the overall data quality.

 Your data governance framework should incorporate the best ways to identify and fix or remove low-quality data.
-To keep a competitive edge in today’s fast-evolving data landscape, data quality is an integral part of your data governance strategy.
+Data quality is an integral part of your data governance strategy to keep a competitive edge in today’s fast-evolving data landscape.

 See how DemandTools ensures your data remains your most valuable asset.